LoganVoss/Voss-Dynamics/README.md

 - In a post-hoc dissection of the strongest fold, the frozen Kuramoto scalar tracks latent second-harmonic coherence with **Spearman ρ = 0.907** overall and **ρ = 0.944** within the heterogeneous weak-coupling class; this is a mechanistic diagnostic, not a new held-out result or a universal order parameter.
 - The boundary matters: the admissible random-program comparator is beaten significantly in only one of three systems, and the frozen expression does **not** transfer significantly to ECGFiveDays or Earthquakes.

-The strongest result is not “universal invariant discovery.”
-It is a disciplined mechanism: a meaningful collision can become a counterexample, a counterexample can generate an interpretable repair, and an honest outer audit can say where that repair stops working.
+The strongest result is a disciplined mechanism: a meaningful collision can become a counterexample, a counterexample can generate an interpretable repair, and an honest outer audit can say where that repair stops working.

 ## Evidence, not decoration